-Pop star Chris Brown and his bodyguard were arraigned Monday on a single count of misdemeanor assault in Washington, D.C., following their arrest over the weekend stemming from an incident outside a nightclub.
+Pop star Chris Brown will be arraigned today on a felony assault charge in Washington, D.C., following his arrest over the weekend stemming from an incident outside a nightclub.

 Brown, 24, was arrested with his bodyguard following "an altercation" outside the W Hotel at 4:30 a.m., a D.C. police spokeswoman confirmed to ABC News.

 The incident happened after Brown left the D.C. club The Park at Fourteenth.
-Brown was held until his court hearing, since he is reported to be on probation and not eligible for release until seeing a judge, a source told ABC News.
+Brown will be held until court later today, since he is reported to be on probation and not eligible for release until seeing a judge, a source told ABC News.

-ABC News obtained a police report filed by the alleged victim,later identified as Parker Adams, 20, of Beltsville, Md.
+ABC News obtained a police report filed by the alleged victim, identified as Isaac Adams Parker, 20, of Beltsville, Md.
 Parker said he tried to get into a picture that Brown was taking with two other unidentified individuals.

-Brown then punched Adams in the face, the report added.
+Brown then punched Parker in the face, the report added.
 The victim sustained swelling and bruises to his nose.
-Adams was transported to a local hospital.
+Parker was transported to a local hospital.

-Christopher Hollosy, reported to be Brown’s bodyguard, also punched Adams in the face, according to the police report.
-Hollosy, 35, was also charged with felony assault and both were being held until the court hearing.
+Christopher Hollosy, reported to be Brown's bodyguard, also punched Parker in the face, according to the police report.
+Hollosy, 35, was also charged with felony assault and both were being held until today's court hearing.

 Brown was partying earlier in the night at the club for a "Homecoming Weekend" party.
 ABC News affiliate WJLA reports Howard University was celebrating its homecoming, though a university spokeswoman said the party was not sponsored by or affiliated with the school.